 I booked slots for 9:00 on a Friday morning.
 And our archeological experience started with a short historical overview.

 The area at the bottom of the Temple Mount photo is Davidson Center.
-Check out my guide to Davidson Center – Jerusalem Archaeological Park for additional info.
+Check out Davidson Center – Jerusalem Archaeological Park for additional info.

 Then our guide explained and demonstrated the sifting process.

 The sifting process is not complicated.
 Many buckets are waiting to be checked.
-You take one bucket and pour all its contents on top of the net.
+You take one bucket and pour all its contents onto the net.
 Then using water, you wash off the sand and dust.
 And then you start sorting.
 You sort everything into six different groups.
 They are metal, special stones, bones, pottery, mosaics, and glass.

-We found mostly ceramics.
+We mainly found ceramics.
 Here is, for example, a bottom part of a cup or a small vase that we found.

-Towards the end, our guide showed us some of the previous findings at the sifting project.
-Here is for example and ancient earring.
+Towards the end, our guide showed us some of the previous findings of the sifting project.
+Here is, for example, an ancient earring.

 As we saw different findings, I looked back and saw the next group.
 Almost all sifting stations were full.
 Thus, I suggest booking early, as there are fewer people and you can ask archeologists questions.

-The whole sifting activity took us about 1.5 hours, and the sifting itself was about one hour.
+The whole sifting activity took about 1.5 hours, and the sifting was about one hour.

 Hike at Tzurim Valley National Park